 If your Chromebook already supports Android apps, start here

-First, make sure that your Chromebook is running the latest Chrome OS version.
+Step 1: First, make sure that your Chromebook is running the latest Chrome OS version.
 You’ll need Chrome OS version 53 or later.

-Once your Chromebook is updated, then go to the status area and tap or click the Settings cog.
-Go to the “Google Play Store” section, and check “Enable Google Play Store on your Chromebook.”
-You will be prompted to agree to Google’s terms of service — tap or click Agree to continue.
+Step 4: Once your Chromebook is updated, then go to the status area and select the Settings cog.
+Go to the Google Play Store section, and check Enable Google Play Store on your Chromebook.
+You will be prompted to agree to Google’s terms of service — select I Agree to continue.